THE FOLLOWING ABSTRACT SUMMARISES PROGRESS DURING 2007

-Dr Larry Lands’s (figure 8) research studies at the Montreal Children’s Hospital are listed as modulation of inflammation in respiratory disease, with a particular interest in redox regulation.
+Dr Larry Lands’s (fig. 23) research studies at the Montreal Children’s Hospital are listed as modulation of inflammation in respiratory disease, with a particular interest in redox regulation.
 Other interests include nutritional intervention to enhance exercise and muscular ability.

 LeGrys VA, Yankaskas JR, Quittell LM, Marshall BC, Mogayzel PJ Jr. Cystic Fibrosis Foundation.
 Diagnostic sweat testing: the Cystic Fibrosis Foundation guidelines.
 J Pediatr 2007; 151:85-89.
 [PubMed]